 Installing floor panels is a little like a game of Tetris.
 Plus nails, glue, varnish and a power buffer.
 A flooring installation professional can handle every aspect of putting your hardwood floors in, from helping select the right wood to ripping out old flooring to preparing the floor and installation.

-Skip the fumes and dust particles — hire a professional to do the job for you.
+Skip the fumes and dust particles — hire a hardwood flooring professional on Thumbtack to do the job for you.

 Tell us what you’re looking for and we’ll show you pros right for the job, with prices.